Important Locations in Berlin`s Transportation History

 Parts of the Museum are located on what was once the “Anhalter Bahnhof” freight depot and maintenance facility.
 The buildings were designed by Franz Schwechten, who was also the architect of Berlin’s Kaiser Wilhelm Memorial Church.
 The landmarked Engine Sheds, where the Rail Transport exhibition is now located, date to 1874.
-The preserved east side of the station building now houses the Science Center Spectrum, whereas the depot storage rooms behind it host the Road Transport exhibition (called “On the Move”) and “The Network” as well as our special exhibitions.
+The preserved east side of the station building now houses the Science Center Spectrum, whereas the depot warehouses behind it host the Road Transport exhibition (called “On the Move”) and “The Network” as well as our special exhibitions.

 The historic building on Trebbiner Straße that now serves as the Museum’s main entrance was built around 1908 as a residence, factory, horse stable, and office building for Carl Linde’s Markt- und Kühlhallengesellschaft, a producer of block ice.
-The Museum’s Förderverein (supporting association) had its first office here.
-Thanks to the efforts of this supporting organization, in 1980 the entrance building started being transformed into exhibition and office space for the museum of technology then being planned.
+The Museum’s Förderverein (Museum Friends’ Association) had its first office here.
+Thanks to the efforts of this booster organization, in 1980 the entrance building started being transformed into exhibition and office space for the museum of technology then being planned.

 The New Building opened in 2001.
 It was designed by Berlin architects Ulrich Wolff and Helge Pitz.
-Its 12,000 square meters of space, divided over four levels, house the Shipping and Aviation exhibitions, as well as the collection that once belonged to the Zucker-Museum.
+Its 12,000 square meters of space, distributed over four levels, house the Shipping and Aviation exhibitions as well as the collection that once belonged to the Zucker-Museum.
 A Douglas C-47B Skytrain, known to Berliners as a Rosinenbomber (Raisin Bomber), is suspended over the terrace and has become the symbol of the Deutsches Technikmuseum.